Coarse Equivalences of Euclidean Buildings: Abstract

 \section{Abstract}

 We prove the following rigidity results.
-Coarse equivalences between metrically complete Euclidean buildings preserve thick spherical buildings at infinity.
-If all irreducible factors have rank at least two, then coarsely equivalent Euclidean buildings are isometric (up to scaling factors); if in addition none of the irreducible factors is a Euclidean cone, then the isometry is unique and has finite distance from the coarse equivalence.
-This generalizes work of Kleiner and~Leeb.
+Coarse equivalences between metrically complete Euclidean buildings preserve spherical buildings at infinity.
+If all irreducible factors have dimension at least two, then coarsely equivalent Euclidean buildings are isometric (up to scaling factors); if in addition none of the irreducible factors is a Euclidean cone, then the isometry is unique and has finite distance from the coarse equivalence.